vpokludova/projects/code_evaluator/README.md

 ## Overview

-The Kotlin Code Evaluator is a command-line application designed to analyze Kotlin and Java source files in a specified directory.
+The Code Evaluator is a command-line application designed to analyze Kotlin and Java source files in a specified directory.
 The application evaluates the complexity of methods within the source files and checks if the method names adhere to camelCase naming conventions.